microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 ## What will I be working with?
 ---------------------------------------

-In order to view data on your environment, you will be interacting with the Microshare® Platform online.
-After setting up a [Microshare® Account](/docs/2/general-user/quick-start/create-an-account/) and your company's Microshare® Admin shares the data with you, viewing data is as easy as heading over to the [https://app.microshare.io/](https://app.microshare.io/) page and following the [Access my Apps Guide](/docs/2/general-user/quick-start/access-my-apps/).
+In order to view your environment’s data, you will need to interact with the Microshare Platform by first setting up a [Microshare Account](/docs/2/general-user/quick-start/create-an-account/) and receiving access from your Admin.
+Afterword, head over to the [Microshare Platform Consule](https://app.microshare.io/) and follow the [Access my Apps Guide.](/docs/2/general-user/quick-start/access-my-apps/)

 Alternatively, if your Microshare® Admin creates a guest app, no Microshare® account is necessary!
 Just follow the link sent to your email inbox.